zhaoou/notes/JS/jsReview.md

 * Execution stack and lexical scopes are different stack-like structures.

-* When a function is created (method creating function is called) it keeps its lexical environment(all variables, functions, etc) as a hidden `environment` reference.
+* When a function is created (method creating function is called) it keeps its lexical environment (all variables, functions, etc) as a hidden `environment` reference.

 * When a function is called:

 1) new stackframe is created on call stack
-2) function's environment scope is recreated(where this function was created)
+2) function's `environment` scope is **recreated** (where this function was created)
-3) recreated scope is placed on lexical scope stack
+3) recreated scope is placed on the lexical scope stack
-4) new lexical scope is created with variables and placed on the lexical scope stack
+4) new lexical scope is created (corresponding to this invocation) and placed on the lexical scope stack

 ```